twofas/2fas-server/README.md

 We use GitHub for bug reports.
 Please visit the [2FAS Server API issues page](https://github.com/twofas/2fas-api/issues) to search for and report any bugs you may have found.
 Before adding a new issue, please search for existing issues to avoid duplicates.

+For reporting security issues only, please send a detailed description of the vulnerability to security@2fas.com.
+Do not use this address for general inquiries or bug reports unrelated to security concerns.

 ## Contributing

 We welcome contributions to the Open Source 2FAS project.
 If you would like to contribute, please follow these steps: